esamattis/lean-redux/README.md

 state is scoped according to the `scope` option.
 If not defined the default implementation is to return the props matching `defaultProps`.
 - `handlers: Object|Function` Object of event handler to be passed to the component as props.
-Each handler can return an `updates` value which transforms the part of the state scoped to the component.
+Each handler can return a `LeanUpdate` which transforms the part of the state scoped to the component.
 See below for details.
 Can be also a function which is executed when the component is mounted.
 See examples for details.

-#### `updates`
+#### `LeanUpdate`

-Handlers can return an `updates` value to transform the state.
+Handlers can return an `LeanUpdate` value to transform the state.
 It can update as many values as wanted, as deeply as needed.
 It can either be an object, a function, or a value.

-If `updates` is an object, for each key/value, it will apply the updates specified in the value to `state[key]`.
+If `LeanUpdate` is an object, for each key/value, it will apply the updates specified in the value to `state[key]`.

-If `updates` is a function, it will call the function with object and return the value.
+If `LeanUpdate` is a function, it will call the function with object and return the value.

-If `updates` is a value, it will return that value.
+If `LeanUpdate` is a value, it will return that value.

-`updates` is recursive.
+`LeanUpdate` is recursive.
 You can define deep nested updates.
 Ex. `{foo: {bar: i => i*2}}`.

 Sometimes, you may want to set an entire